dstanesc/FluidPatterns/doc/communication-layer.md

 }
 ```

-The snapshots are stored in a Git storage service.
+The snapshots trees are stored by a Git storage service.
 Furthermore the API offered by the [IDocumentStorageService](https://Github.com/microsoft/FluidFramework/blob/05620a70827bedf6038ddb3a51697d58e92fd854/common/lib/driver-definitions/src/storage.ts#L111) is organically tied to the Git conceptual domain (that is adopts concepts such commits, trees and blobs building-up faithfully on the [Git terminology](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)).

 The usage of the interface is `read-only`.